chapel-lang/chapel/doc/rst/language/spec/domains.rst

 or the corresponding component of the stride value if it is a tuple.

 .. index::
-   single: domains;alignment
+   single: domains; align
-   single: align;on rectangular domains
+   single: align; on rectangular domains
-   single: operators;align (domain)
+   single: operators; align (domain)
 .. _Domain_Alignment:

 Domain Alignment